nimishbansal/OlaLikeCountryPicker/README.md

 Ola Like Country Picker
 ==========================

-A new Flutter package to select country from list of countries.
+A new country picker Flutter package built in Dart.

 ## Introduction
-It is Flutter package made in Dart to have plug-n-play CountryPicker tool.
+It is Flutter plug-n-play country picker package.

 1. To use the Country Picker without any complexity